http4k/www/src/website/content/enterprise.md

 Get exclusive access to our **premium integrations** as they come online, built from years of successfully delivering complex systems with http4k.
 These expert-designed, proprietary extensions reflect real-world requirements and enterprise patterns, enhancing http4k's capabilities with thoroughly tested integrations available only through our private Maven repository.

 #### Long Term Support
 Enjoy peace-of-mind with **Long-Term Support (LTS)** versions of http4k.
-Our LTS version provides 24 months of guaranteed maintenance and updates for a stable release, ensuring your projects remain secure and fully functional without needing frequent upgrades.
-Additionally, our priority support extends up to 24 months, meaning **http4k LTS** is your key to maintaining focus on feature delivery while ensuring your http4k applications are future-proof.
+Our LTS version provides up to 24 months of guaranteed security patches and high priority updates for a stable release, ensuring your projects remain secure and fully functional.
+Additionally, our priority support channel also extend up to 24 months, meaning **http4k EE LTS** is your key to maintaining focus on feature delivery while ensuring your http4k applications are future-proof.

 Additionally, **http4k EE**  offers transparency with full access to the codebase and rapid integration of community-driven improvements.
-Built under a permissive Apache2 license, you can rest assured that your applications comply with industry standards while enjoying the reliability and accountability that **http4k LTS**  support provides.
-Get in touch to learn more about how **http4k LTS**  can stabilize your development process for the long term.
+Built under a permissive Apache2 license, you can rest assured that your applications comply with industry standards while enjoying the reliability and accountability that **http4k EE LTS**  support provides.
+Get in touch to learn more about how **http4k EE LTS**  can stabilize your development process for the long term.

 ## http4k EE Timeline